 - Use Google: This may seem like an oversimplified step, but if a website design and development company is worth their weight, they’ll have a website that should come up pretty high in search results for their services.
 Let Google tell you who’s up on their SEO best practices.

-- Check the Credits: See a website you love—even if it’s not in your industry?
-Many website developers will have a credit link in the footer of the site so you’ll know who to contact for similar workmanship.
+- Check the Credits: See a website you love, even though it’s not in your industry?
+Many website developers will have a credit link in the footer of the site, so you’ll know who to contact for similar workmanship.
 If a website designer is proud of their work, they won’t mind being held responsible.

-- Do Social Media Research: Companies that are successful in the website design and online marketing world will be talking about it online—and if their work is good and their clients love them, others will be sharing it, too.
-If you want to get found online, look for the companies who live online.
+- Research on Social Media: Companies that are successful in the website design and online marketing world will be talking about it online.
+And if their work is good and their clients love them, others will be sharing it, too.

 - Ask Around: Word of mouth is the most common method people use to compile a vendor list.
 It can be helpful to hear from your network about the experiences they’ve had with recent website redesign projects.
-Supplemented with a little online search engine and social media research, this can widen your net—or narrow your competition.
+Supplemented with a little Google and social media research, this can widen your net.

-- Be Selective: Asking too many agencies to participate is a recipe for information overload — and you’ll probably end up overlooking some good agencies because of the sheer volume of information you have to sift through.
-Asking more than 5 or 6 agencies is overkill.
+- Be Selective: Asking too many agencies to participate is a recipe for information overload, and you’ll probably end up overlooking some good agencies because of the sheer volume of information you have to sift through.
+Sending a website RFP to more than 5 or 6 agencies is overkill.

 A Final Note: RFP ≠ “Request for Pricing”

-An RFP is a bad way to shop pricing.
-Responding to an RFP is very time consuming for agencies to complete.
-You’re asking them to invest a lot of time and effort thinking about your company and a custom website solution just for you.
+An RFP is a bad way to price shop.
+Responding to a website RFP is a time-consuming process for agencies.
+You’re asking them to invest a lot of time and effort thinking about your company and envisioning a custom website solution just for you.

 If you’re shopping for price, just call the agencies and ask them their general pricing for a website of an approximate size and functionality.
 This will at least get you a ballpark for each agency, and will be far less time consuming for you and the agency if price range is an eliminating factor.